Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 The last one was in Tampa.

-Uh uh, but you were with them.
+But you were with them.

-That you were you were that was the Jerome Bettis game.
+That was the Jerome Bettis game.

-You were you were going home.
+You were going home.

-Is this game it's not old hat to you, right?
+Is this game, it's not old hat to you, right?

 Oh, yeah.